andydandy74/ClockworkForDynamo/README.md

 - ```RED```: Deprecated in 0.7.x
 - ```GREY```: Not yet migrated or published

-I am currently using the official 0.6.3 and 0.7.5 builds as well as recent daily builds of Dynamo 0.7.x for testing.
+I am currently using the official 0.7.5 build as well as recent daily builds of Dynamo 0.7.x for testing.
 Note that nodes known to be buggy in the latest stable build of Dynamo 0.7.x may not be included in the package until they (or the respective bugs in Dynamo that are causing them to fail) are fixed.

 #Packages to uninstall#
 If you have installed Clockwork or are planning to do so, you should uninstall *all* of my previous packages (that is if you had those installed at all, of course).
 As a rule of thumb, uninstall everything that is organized in the ```CAAD_RWTH``` category in the node browser.
 Here's a complete list of all (recently) deprecated packages: